 1) Ray Kurzweil has constructed this logarithmic chart that combines 15 unrelated lists of key historic events since the Big Bang 15 billion years ago.
 The exact selection of events is less important than the undeniable fact that the intervals between such independently selected events are shrinking exponentially.
 This, of course, means that the next several major events will occur within single human lifetimes.

 Kurzweil wrote with great confidence, in 2005, that the Singularity would arrive in 2045.
 One thing I find about Kurzweil is that he usually predicts the nature of an event very accurately, but overestimates the rate of progress by 50%.
 Part of this is because he insists that computer power per dollar doubles every year, when it actually doubles every 18 months, which results in every other date he predicts to be distorted as a downstream byproduct of this figure.
-Another part of this is that Kurzweil, born in 1948, is taking extreme measures to extend his lifespan, and quite possibly may have an expectation of living until 100 but not necessarily beyond that.
+Another part of this is that Kurzweil, born in 1948, is famously taking extreme measures to extend his lifespan, and quite possibly may have an expectation of living until 100 but not necessarily beyond that.
 A Singularity in 2045 would be before his century mark, but herein lies a lesson for us all.
 Those who have a positive expectation of what the Singularity will bring tend to have a subconscious bias towards estimating it to happen within their expected lifetimes.
 We have to be watchful enough to not let this bias influence us.
 So when Kurzweil says that the Singularity will be 40 years from 2005, we can apply the discount to estimate that it will be 60 years from 2005, or in 2065.

 2) John Smart is a brilliant futurist with a distinctly different view on accelerating change from Ray Kurzweil, but he has produced very little visible new content in the last 5 years.
 In 2003, he predicted the Singularity for 2060, +/- 20 years.
 Others like Hans Moravec and Vernor Vinge also have declared predictions at points in the mid/late 21st century.